What's On in Singapore

 Hailed by some as Singapore's best food event, this annual celebration of the culinary arts draws renowned chefs from all over the world.
 Apart from attending masterclasses held by these experts, attendees can also partake in a charity dinner with cuisine by a participating master chef.

-Every year, for eight weeks from May to July, expats can indulge their shopping habits with great deals on just about everything, everywhere – from fashion to watches, jewellery, electronics, toys and more, all over Singapore.
+Every year, for eight weeks, expats can indulge their shopping habits with great deals on just about everything, everywhere – from fashion to watches, jewellery, electronics and more, all over Singapore.

 Dragon boat racing is celebrated across Southeast Asia.
 Expats living in Singapore can join in on the festive buzz as teams race their highly decorated traditional boats, with leaders beating their drums, flags waving and spectators cheering on their favourites.